 Your lease agreement will precisely detail which utilities you need to set up and any preferred providers.
 Depending on your location, it is likely that you will be served by specific providers.
 For example, your water/sewer utility provider is often a city or town department.

-Here are some simple steps to set up utilities as a renter:
+Here are some simple steps to set up utilities when renting:

 - Ask your property manager or landlord.
 After reviewing your lease agreement, you can talk to your property manager/landlord if you still have questions.
 You may want to ask if any specific requirements or instructions are essential for utility set-up.